• Skip to primary navigation

 What Does It Mean To Sponsor A Family Member?

 When you agree to sponsor a foreign national for immigration to Canada, you are agreeing to provide financial support for the sponsored person(s) for a specific period of time, so that there is no cost to the Canadian taxpayer because your family member came to Canada.
-During this undertaking period, the sponsored person is not supposed to receive social assistance benefits (welfare or subsidized housing) in Canada.
+During this undertaking period, the sponsored person, and any dependent children, are not supposed to receive social assistance benefits (welfare or subsidized housing) in Canada.
 If the sponsored person receives any such payments during the undertaking period, then the Provincial government involved will collect the funds from you, the sponsor.
 It’s important to note that this obligation survives any breakdown in your relationship.
-If, for some reason, your relationship with the sponsored person ends prior to the conclusion of the undertaking period, you are still financially responsible for the sponsored person until the end of the specified period of time.
+If, for some reason, your relationship with the sponsored family member ends prior to the conclusion of the undertaking period, you are still financially responsible for the sponsored person until the end of the specified period of time.

 Who Can Be Sponsored For Immigration To Canada?